Hueristic-Devices/staging/_pages/faqs.md

 #### Tips and troubleshooting for HD Elementary

-<strong>-What are the ideal lighting conditions to conduct a HD Elementary test?</strong>
+<strong>- What are the ideal lighting conditions to conduct a HD Elementary test?</strong>
 <p>Ideally, the test should be conducted in an area amply lit with direct sunlight, with the color card stand facing the direction of the sunlight.</p>

 <strong>-No match?</strong>